Welcome to the White Light Archives

 was still occupying the trailer, but he was a reasonable guy, and agreed to give us a few days to evacuate.
 Fortunately, another trailer was up for rent barely a hundred yards down the road.
 Providence seemed to be smiling on us, albeit with a grin missing a few teeth.
 It was a much smaller place, and the guy renting the trailer lived in a frame house maybe 50 yards behind it.
 Far enough not to be bothered, we hoped.
 We were wrong.

-The Gigs: The One-Night, Sunshine's Party, Liberty Lunch, Castle Creek, but first and foremost, a Pop Festival
+The Gigs: The One Knite, Sunshine's Party, Liberty Lunch, Castle Creek, but first and foremost, a Pop Festival

 The Pop Festival